mhalber/msh_examples/README.md

 **Usage:**
 ~~~
-msh_pdf_sampling_example
+./msh_pdf_sampling_example
 ~~~

-This is a program showcases different ways it is possible to sample discrete distributions using msh libraries.
+This program showcases different ways in which it is possible to sample discrete distributions using msh libraries.
 The problem we try to tackle is essentially simulating a loaded dice - given set of weights describing likelihood of rolling specific side of a dice we wish to obtain a random index that follows the same distribution as our likelihoods.
 This extends to an ability to sample from a discrete probability distribution.

 msh_std.h implements three ways to do this: